TOLL FREE: 1-866-611-2665

 When is coronary computed tomography angiography (CTA) appropriate?
 Can use of CTA for angina help reduce future risk of heart attack?
-These are some of the questions that were investigated by the SCOT-HEART trial.
+These are some of the questions that have been investigated by a number of studies.

-According to follow-up results from this randomized, double-blinded Scottish study, published September 2018 in the New England Journal of Medicine, the use of CTA in addition to standard care in patients with stable chest pain resulted in a significantly lower rate of nonfatal myocardial infarction (heart attack) or death from coronary heart disease at five years than standard care alone.
+For example, the SCOT-HEART trial – a randomized, double-blinded Scottish study – examined the use of CTA in addition to standard care in patients with stable chest pain.
+Follow-up results showed a significantly lower rate of nonfatal myocardial infarction (heart attack) or death from coronary heart disease at five years than standard care alone.

 From November 2010 to September 2014, over 4,000 patients between ages 18-75 with suspected angina – stable chest pain or discomfort – due to coronary heart disease were classified into two groups.
 The first group received standard medical care alone, while the second group received standard care plus CTA imaging.
 The goal of this trial was to examine the benefits of CTA on the diagnosis, management, and outcome of participants.